sferik/twitter-ruby/CONTRIBUTING.md

 8. Run `RUBYOPT=W2 bundle exec rake spec 2>&1 | grep twitter`.
 If your changes produce any warnings, return to step 5.
 9. Add documentation for your feature or bug fix.
-10. Run `bundle exec rake yard`.
+10. Run `bundle exec rake verify_measurements`.
 If your changes are not 100% documented, go back to step 9.
 11. Commit and push your changes.
 12. [Submit a pull request.][pr]